VeriSafeAgent/VeriSafeAgent/README.md

 Dataset.xlsx
 │
 ├── APP_NAME                    # Name of the mobile application
+├── PACKAGE_NAME               # Name of the mobile application's package
-├── NUMBER                      # Number of instructions for each app ├── DATASET_TYPE               # Type of dataset (e.g., llamatouch, challenge)
+├── INSTRUCTION_NUMBER                      # Number of instructions for each app
+├── DATASET_TYPE               # Type of dataset (e.g., llamatouch, challenge)
-└── INSTRUCTION                # Natural language instructions for the app
+├── INSTRUCTION_1                # Correct Natural language instructions for the app └── INSTRUCTION_2                # Wrong Natural language instructions for the app
 ```

 ### Predicates